 - Trademarks can be registered in one or more of up to 45 classes.
 (We charge £100 for each additional class required for registration)

-* Please note that we are registered for vat so all our prices are subject to 20% vat (unless you are based outside Europe or have an EU vat number).
+* Please note that we are registered for vat.
+Our prices are subject to 20% vat (unless you are based outside UK).

 ** One off package price does not include ongoing service or maintenance, these services are available separately.